modular/modular/KGEN/docs/public/programming-manual.md

-Because the default argument convention is borrowed, we get very simple and logical code which does the right thing by default: for example, we don’t want to copy all of SomethingBig just to invoke the “`print_id`” method, or when calling `useSomethingBig`.
+Because the default argument convention is borrowed, we get very simple and logical code which does the right thing by default: for example, we don’t want to copy or move all of SomethingBig just to invoke the “`print_id`” method, or when calling `useSomethingBig`.

 The borrowed convention is similar and has precedent to other languages.
 For example, the borrowed argument convention is similar in some ways to passing an